 - Stage 1 This is the pre-Installation stage.
 You will need to provide the method and details for accessing the medium containing the files to be used for the installation.
-If the method involves a server, then the network connection will be activated. - Stage 2 This is the actual Installation stage, which will automatically commence once a connection to the installer files has been established.
+If the method involves a server, then the network connection will be activated.
+This network can be a WiFi connection with WEP or WPA2 encryption (though please be mindful of the Warning below regarding keyboard input). - Stage 2 This is the actual Installation stage, which will automatically commence once a connection to the installer files has been established.